kecman/view/PLAN.md

 - [Bindings] Add libIGL bindings?
 - [UI/UX] Render the axes origin in different color when it's a model origin
 - [Bug] ImGui bindings for unix don't write declare CreateContext arguments #c_call
-- [Bug] Fix normal transformation in shapes.jai and port the fix to par_shapes
 - [Build] Bake fonts into the executable
 - [XXL] Build and add bindings for gmp
 - [XXL] Hotload the C++ bindings, and console commands, so you can keep same UI state while you iterate on your code